-Passing orange poop is sure to freak many people out.
+Passing orange poop can feel worrisome.
 When it happens more than once, it can become very alarming.

 Most times, it is not a sign of something very serious, but having a recurrence may warrant medical attention.